Quantum Harmonic Oscillator as a Zariski Geometry: Introduction and Background

 It should be noted that the Heisenberg algebra is a $*$-algebra: it is an algebra equipped with an additional operation $*$ which associates to each element $X$ of the algebra an element $X^{*}$, seen (by analogy with Hilbert space theory) as the {\em adjoint} to $X$.
 It is not a $C^{*}$-algebra: any representation of the Heisenberg algebra as an algebra of operators on a Hilbert space must, by the nature of the defining relations, result in at least one of the operators being unbounded.
 Of course, an important theorem in the representation theory of $C^{*}$-algebras is that any $C^{*}$-algebra can be represented as an algebra of {\em bounded} operators on some Hilbert space.
 Consequently, one does not have many of the methods available to non-commutative geometers to study this algebra directly.
 The {\em Weyl algebra} (the `exponential' of the Heisenberg algebra) is a $C^{*}$-algebra and is consequently the favoured object of study.
 What is interesting about the approach developed in this paper is that this apparent issue with the Heisenberg algebra has not manifested itself geometrically: the corresponding geometry is still rich.

 By the postulates of quantum mechanics, $\PPP$ and $\QQ$ are considered to be self-adjoint (self-adjoint operators have real eigenvalues).
 Consequently, so is $\XX$.
 The Zariski structure considered does not originally witness the $*$-structure on the Heisenberg algebra, and so it produces, for $\mathbb{F}=\C,$ essentially a (non-classical) complex geometry.
 The assumption of self-adjointness, in the canonical commutative context, leads to {\em cutting out the real part} of a complex variety.
-The result of the same operation with our structure $\CA$ is the discrete substructure, (the finite cover of) the infinite set \be \{ n+\frac{1}{2}: n=0,1\ldots\}\ee Namely the energy levels of the Hamiltonian are quantized.
-Our Zariski geometry should therefore be seen as {\em the complexification of} (\ref{set}), obtained from the same noncommutative coordinate algebra.
-This complexification exposes the true geometry of the discrete structure.
+The result of the same operation with our structure $\CA$ is the discrete substructure, (the finite cover of) the natural numbers $\mathbb{N}$.
+From a physical standpoint, this leads to the quantization of the energy levels of the Hamiltonian.
+Our Zariski geometry could therefore be seen as the complexification of this discrete structure.

-Finally, we would like to note that although the construction of $\CA$ represents the eigenstates of $\XX$ and the creation and annihilation of these, it is still a rather limited example as far as mathematical physics is concerned.
-One fails to see the interdependence between eigenstates of $\XX$, $\PPP$ and $\QQ$, expressed mathematically in the form of inner product.
-Such issues will be addressed in the near future.